Hyperbolic models of transitive topologically Anosov flows in dimension three: Construction of the hyperbolic models

-The boundary $\partial R$ is decomposed in eight smooth annuli, four of them tangent to the vectorfield, two where $X_\Gamma$ is transverse and points inward the neighbourhood and two other where $X_\Gamma$ is transverse and points outward.
+The boundary $\partial R$ is decomposed in eight smooth annuli, four of them tangent to the vector field, two where $X_\Gamma$ is transverse and points inward the neighborhood and two other where $X_\Gamma$ is transverse and points outward.
 Using the coordinates $\Pi_i$ we can identify the sets

-In particular, the union $A_{in}^1\cup A_{in}^4$ is one of the eight annuli that forms $\partial R$, where the flow traverse inwardly.
-In coordinates \eqref{normal_coordinates_section_5}, this two annuli correspond to the sets
+In particular, the union $A_\mathrm{in}^1\cup A_\mathrm{in}^4$ is one of the eight annuli that forms $\partial R$, where the flow traverse inwardly.
+In coordinates \eqref{normal_coordinates_section_5}, these two annuli correspond to the sets

 glued along the boundary $\{r_1\}\times 0\times\R/\Z$ with a vertical translation by $m/n$.